ros-realtime/community/README.md

-# {{NAME}} Working Group
+# ROS 2 Real-Time Working Group

-{{
-TEMPLATE: This repository acts as a template for individual Working Groups to start from.
-All information in double curly-braces must be replaced with details for the specific Working Group.
-NOTE: check the issue and pull request templates as well, under `.github` directory.

-This is a template repository.
-When starting a new working group, [use this template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) to create a new repository in the WG organization.
-}}

-This document defines the scope and governance of the Working Group (WG).
+This document defines the scope and governance of the ROS 2 Real-Time Working Group.

-{{Mission: The {{NAME}} Working Group's mission is to...}}

-{{Scope: the types of topics, tools, libraries, applications, documents, etc, that this working group focuses on. }}
+The Real-Time Working Group's mission is to advocate for and work on memory management, real-time pub/sub, real-time DDS, and tools that allow tracing, profiling and optimizing.

 ## Subprojects